korfuri/asterisk-minitel/README.md

 I intend to polish this more and add documentation when it's a bit more stable.
 If I abandon this halfway, feel free to reuse it, or email me (korfuri at g mail) with questions.

+Credits are due:
+* minitel.org for being a trove of information;
+* github.com/Zigazou/PyMinitel and github.com/cquest/pynitel for answering a lot of my questions;
+* https://forum.museeminitel.fr/t/softmodem-asterisk-serveur/254 for the VoIP setup idea;
+* github.com/proquar/asterisk-Softmodem and its forks with various contributions:
+  * github.com/irrelevantdotcom/asterisk-Softmodem
+  * github.com/PipoCanaja/asterisk-Softmodem
+* github.com/Zigazou/miedit was heavily used to edit graphics